-Fungal symbiosis is not just limited to plants but are extensive in higher organisms as well.
+Fungal symbiosis is not just limited to plants but is extensive in higher organisms as well.
 Beneficial fungal mutualisms with animals include symbioses inside the digestive systems of invertebrates and vertebrates where the fungi participate in digestion.
-In ruminants, such fungi may help breakdown fibre (Orpin, 1975; Bauchop, 1981).Fungi also live in our gut where they interact with other gut microfauna to metabolise sugars (Finegold, Attebery and Sutter, 1974; Hallen-Adams, et al.,2015).
-Gut of invertebrates such as beetles have also been found to contain Ascomycota fungi, supplying digestive enzymes that aid with digestion of plant material (Sung, Marshall, Mchugh, & Blackwell, 2003).
+In ruminants, such fungi may help break down fiber (Orpin, 1975; Bauchop, 1981).Fungi also live in our gut where they interact with other gut microfauna to metabolize sugars (Finegold, Attebery and Sutter, 1974; Hallen-Adams, et al.,2015).
+Gut of invertebrates such as beetles has also been found to contain Ascomycota fungi, supplying digestive enzymes that aid with the digestion of plant material (Sung, Marshall, Mchugh, & Blackwell, 2003).
 More sinister symbioses include Aspergillus sydowii fungus attacking weak corals, causing their tissues to turn purple and die (see Fig. 1) (Smith et al., 1996; Geiser et al., 1998).
-The chytrid fungus, Batrachochytrium dendrobatidis use amphibians as their host, bursting from their skin during sporulation and is attributed as the main driver of amphibian decline (Bellard, Genovesi, & Jeschke, 2016).
+The chytrid fungus, Batrachochytrium dendrobatidis uses amphibians as their host, bursting from their skin during sporulation, and is attributed as the main driver of amphibian decline (Bellard, Genovesi, & Jeschke, 2016).
 Though prevalent and tightly connected to our world and all that inhabit it, fungi have not been given much attention compared to animals and plants.
 Estimates suggest that there are between 2.2 and 3.8 million species of fungi in the world, which means only six percent of all fungal species have been described (Sheldrake, 2020).
-Understanding of these extensive fungi-animal relationships is important for the complete understanding of organisms they interact with.
+Understanding these extensive fungi-animal relationships is important for the complete understanding of the organisms they interact with.

 Generally, it is still uncertain how fungi will respond to climate change (Cavicchioli, et al., 2019).
 However, it is certain that more studies are urgently needed to understand and be equipped to mitigate possible threats to and from fungi.
 Fungal diseases will drastically change ecosystems if left uncontained.
 Traditionally, infectious diseases have not been noted as a key driver of extinction given that obligate pathogens would normally co-evolve with rather than extirpate the host they depend on for their survival (De Castro & Bolker, 2004; Smith, Sax, & Lafferty, 2006).
 However, fungal infections can cause mortality rates approaching 100% like in Batrochocytrium dendrobatidis with amphibians, Pseudogymnoascus destructans in bats and Ophiostoma ulmi in elm trees due to the changing ecosystem and climate change (De Castro & Bolker, 2004; Frick, et al., 2015; Garner, et al., 2009).

 However, not all about fungi is bad news.
 The fungi might also have a role to play to keep aboveground carbon where they are.
 When it comes to soil-living mycorrhizal fungi, their branching filament or hyphae permeate the soil and require carbon in their synthesis.
 These mycorrhizal fungi could therefore act as carbon sequesters, unlike most other fungi (Treseder & Holden, 2013).
-Additionally, mycorrhizal fungi improve plant growth, contributing to the increase in carbon sequestration through increase in plant biomass (Malyan, et al., 2019).
-However, not enough is known about this phenomenon, and more studies is required to understand howto minimise loss of carbon capture by respiration to improve the carbons sequestration potential of fungi (Malyan, et al., 2019).
+Additionally, mycorrhizal fungi improve plant growth, contributing to the increase in carbon sequestration through an increase in plant biomass (Malyan, et al., 2019).
+However, not enough is known about this phenomenon, and more studies are required to understand how to minimize the loss of carbon capture by respiration to improve the carbons sequestration potential of fungi (Malyan, et al., 2019).